Last Updated on March 22, 2023 by Jorian

 Step 5: Monitor Progress Over Time

 It might take a few tries of repeating the cleaning process for the Keurig to start working normally on its own.
-Keep trying this method until the machine functions properly without having to hold the brew button.

 Step 6: Maintain the Machine

 To prevent future issues, clean the machine regularly with water and vinegar.
 This will help ensure that any build-up or clogs are removed and that the machine continues to function properly.
-If the problem persists or occurs frequently, it may be time to consider upgrading to a newer model.

 The Last Thing You Could Try